Brent Cross West Railway Station

 Location

-Following the expansion of the Thameslink network under the Thameslink Programme, longer 12-carriage trains from south of the River Thames are now able to operate on the northern section and Brent Cross station was constructed with longer platforms that can accommodate the longer train formations.
+Following the expansion of the Thameslink network under the Thameslink Programme, longer 12-carriage trains from south of the River Thames can now operate on the northern section, and Brent Cross station was constructed with longer platforms that can accommodate the longer train formations.

 Further plans